• Skip to primary navigation

 Note 2: Vegan Worcestershire sauce contains no anchovies.
 I am typically able to find this at my local whole foods.
 It is also available for purchase online.
 You can also make your own by following this vegan Worcestershire sauce recipe.

 Note 3: If using regular brown sugar only, start with ½ cup and increase from there based on your taste buds.
 If using sugar free brown sugar only, also start with ½ cup and increase from there if needed based on your liking.
+Other great alternatives can include Bee Free Honey, agave or even coconut nectar.

 Nutrition